 One of the best ways to search for such programs in your area is through the 211 Network.
 This network helps to connect you with the best solution for your immediate need.

-Besides budgeting, tracking your purchases, and cutting expenditures, here are the best strategies to relieve yourself of credit debt.
+Well, besides budgeting, tracking your purchases, and cutting expenditures, you can use one or combine a few of these strategies to get rid of your credit debt.

 See Related: How to Leverage Credit Cards to Build Wealth